03_Balgrist

 26.06.2026 13:25

-Strengthening the Translational Ecosystem in Zurich
+Strengthening translational research in Zurich

 AU-FUS Brain Networks: Non-invasive precision neuropharmacology

-AU-FUS Brain Networks, under the project title “Personalized Brain Therapy by Non-invasive Focal Pharmaceutical Network Intervention using AU-FUS”, aims to develop a non-invasive focused ultrasound platform for focal drug release in the human brain, building on extensive preclinical work in large-animal models.
-The project brings together several key components: the development and optimisation of focused ultrasound (FUS) sources, specialised ultrasound-sensitive molecular carrier systems, and adaptive modelling for targeted ultrasound delivery.
-The aim is to use FUS to aggregate nanocarriers at defined positions and thereby release active substances locally.
-Experiments have shown that local drug concentrations can be increased by up to three orders of magnitude.
+The project brings together several components: the development and optimization of focused ultrasound (FUS) sources, specialized ultrasound-sensitive molecular carrier systems, and adaptive models for targeted ultrasound application.
+The goal is to use FUS to concentrate nanocarriers at specific locations and thereby trigger the localized release of the drugs they contain.
+Experiments have shown that drug concentrations at the target site can be increased up to a thousandfold.

 ReGenStent: Regenerative stents for children with heart disease